GrumpyCockatiel/Raydreams.MiniServer/README.md

 MiniMeServer server = new MiniMeServer( 50001, Path.Combine( WebRoot, WebFolder ) )
     { ConvertMarkdown = new Markdigdowner().GetHtml };

+// explicit start of the server await server.Serve();
 ```

+Don't forget to block on the `Serve` call from the calling method - otherwise you will never catch any requests.

 For Secruity reasons you can disable serving any physical files with `EnableFileServe = false`